hayfield/SRJS/README.md

     });
 });
 ```
 The first parameter is a string, either `and` or `or` to specify how the query should work.
 This is then followed by a number of arrays containing the comparisons.
-If there are multiple comparisons being made, but no string to specify how the query should operate, it will default to `and`.
+If there are multiple comparisons being made, but no string to specify how the query should operate, it will default to `or`.

-When an or query returns, it will pass an array containing the status of the tracked items as a parameter to the callback.
+When an `or` query returns, it will pass an array containing the status of the tracked items as a parameter to the callback.
 Any tracked items that do not return true when the query returns will be represented as `null`.
 If a timeout has completed, it will be represented by `true`.

 ```javascript
 robot.motors[0].target = 100;